IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 # Getting started with {{site.data.keyword.Bluemix_notm}} CLI
 {: #getting-started}

-{{site.data.keyword.Bluemix_notm}} CLI provides a unified way for you to interact with your applications, virtual servers, containers, and other services in {{site.data.keyword.Bluemix_notm}} by using a command line interface. {{site.data.keyword.Bluemix_notm}} CLI also integrates community tools, such as Cloud Foundry CLI, Docker CLI, and OpenStack CLI, and initializes environment settings for you to interact with different compute types.
+{{site.data.keyword.Bluemix_notm}} CLI provides a unified way for you to interact with your applications, virtual servers, containers, and other services by using a command line interface. {{site.data.keyword.Bluemix_notm}} CLI also integrates community tools, such as Cloud Foundry CLI, Docker CLI, and OpenStack CLI, and initializes environment settings for you to interact with different compute types.

 **Restriction**: The {{site.data.keyword.Bluemix_notm}} CLI is not supported by Cygwin, so do not use the {{site.data.keyword.Bluemix_notm}} CLI in the Cygwin command line window.